07.10.2022

 Internal vs. external communication - all one?
 7 Questions for EUROPART

-Europart has been using Flip for internal communication since 2021 - and also includes a lot of external communication content in the app.
-A conversation about the similarities and limitations of internal and external communication.
+EUROPART has been using Flip for internal communication since 2021 - including external communication content for customers in the app.
+Here we share our interview with their Head of Marketing, discussing the similarities and limitations of internal and external communication.

-Our interview partner is Daniel Zinn, Head of Marketing at Europart.
-His long-term goal is to turn customers, suppliers and employees alike into fans of the brand.
-To achieve this, Europart not only uses Flip as an internal communication channel, but also YouTube, Instagram and Facebook - with similar content and formats.
+Our interviewee is Daniel Zinn, Head of Marketing at EUROPART.
+His long-term goal is to turn customers, suppliers, and employees alike into fans of the brand.
+To achieve this, EUROPART not only uses Flip as an internal communication channel, but also YouTube, Instagram, and Facebook - all with similar content and formats.

 "If our own employees don't know what we are communicating to the outside world, the enthusiasm quickly fades"